Avi Loeb: Life and career

 Loeb has written eight books, including the textbooks How Did the First Stars and Galaxies Form? and The First Galaxies in the Universe.
 He has co-authored many papers on topics in astrophysics and cosmology, including the first stars, the epoch of reionization, the formation and evolution of massive black holes, the search for extraterrestrial life, gravitational lensing by planets, gamma-ray bursts at high redshifts, the use of the Lyman-alpha forest to measure the acceleration/deceleration of the universe in real time, the future collision between the Milky Way and Andromeda galaxies, the future state of extragalactic astronomy, astrophysical implications of black hole recoil in galaxy mergers, tidal disruption of stars, and imaging black hole silhouettes.

 Together with his postdoc James Guillochon, Loeb predicted the existence of a new population of stars moving near the speed of light throughout the universe.
-Together with his postdoc John Forbes and Howard Chen of Northwestern University, Loeb made another prediction that sub-Neptune-sized exoplanets have been transformed into rocky super-Earths by the activity of Sagittarius A*.
+Together with his postdoc John Forbes and Howard Chen of Northwestern University, Loeb made another prediction that sub-Neptune-sized exoplanets have been transformed into rocky super-Earths by the activity of the black hole Sagittarius A*.

 Together with Paolo Pani, Loeb showed in 2013 that primordial black holes in the range between the masses of the Moon and the Sun cannot make up dark matter.
 In 2025, Loeb, in collaboration with Oem Trivedi, proposed that dark matter could consist of remnants of Planck Stars formed after the evaporation of primordial black holes.
 Loeb led a team that reported tentative evidence for the birth of a black hole in the young nearby supernova SN 1979C.
 In collaboration with Dan Maoz, Loeb demonstrated in 2013 that biomarkers, such as molecular oxygen (O_{2}), can be detected by the James Webb Space Telescope (JWST) in the atmosphere of Earth-mass planets in the habitable zone of white dwarfs.

-In 2018, he served a term as chair of the Board on Physics and Astronomy (BPA) of the National Academies.
+In 2018, he served a term as chair of the board on Physics and Astronomy (BPA) of the National Academies of Sciences, Engineering, and Medicine (NASEM).

 Life in the universe

-In 2013, Loeb wrote about the "Habitable Epoch of the Early Universe", noting that the Cosmic Microwave Background would temporarily have been at temperatures compatible with liquid water around 15 million years after the big bang.
+In 2013, Loeb wrote about the "Habitable Epoch of the Early Universe", noting that the Cosmic Microwave Background would temporarily have been at temperatures compatible with liquid water around 15 million years after the Big Bang.
 In April 2021, he presented an updated summary of his ideas of life in the early universe.

 In 2020, Loeb published a paper about the possibility that life can propagate from one planet to another, followed by the opinion piece "Noah's Spaceship" about directed panspermia.